The Museum Galleries

 For many years, North Beach was a favorite place to get away from one’s daily life and live more simply.
 When erosion threatened the camp, it was floated across the water in the spring of 1991, and given to the Museum by the son of Joshua Nickerson.
 The North Beach landmass continues to change over time as the sands move rapidly along its coast.
 Currently it is divided by water (or breaks) in several places.
 Fortunately, the Nickerson North Beach Camp is now safely located on the Museum grounds.

-The Atkins-Kent Gallery highlights the Pendleton Disaster and the Coast Guard Rescue by four brave men who saved a crew of thirty-two from the five hundred foot sinking tank vessel.
+The Spencer Y. Grey Maritime Gallery highlights the Pendleton Disaster and the Coast Guard Rescue by four brave men who saved a crew of thirty-two from the five hundred foot sinking tank vessel.
 Also highlighted in this gallery is the exhibit about lifesaving and the history of the Coast Guard.